 Self-compassion: what is it?

-Self-compassion is being kind to yourself even when things don’t happen the way you expect.
+Self-compassion is being kind to yourself even when things don’t happen the way you expect or want.
 It’s being aware of your feelings and treating yourself with the same warmth, care and understanding you’d give to someone you care about.

 It’s also acknowledging that struggles and challenges are a part of life and that everyone goes through them.